 Alan Sealls is Chief Meteorologist at WKRG-TV.
-He has two decades of experience in TV.
-Alan not only holds bachelors and masters degrees in meteorology from Cornell and Florida State, but he also earned certifications from the AMS (American Meteorological Society) and the NWA (National Weather Association).
+He has over 25 years of experience in TV.
+Alan not only holds bachelors and masters degrees in meteorology from Cornell and Florida State, but he also has professional certifications from the AMS (American Meteorological Society) and the NWA (National Weather Association).
 Alan is a Fellow of the AMS- a distinction held by a small fraction of meteorologists, and by only a dozen weather broadcasters in the US.

-Alan has served as a President of the Chicago Chapter of the AMS; a NWA Seal Chairman; and a Councilor for the NWA; and as a Board Chair for the AMS Seal.
+Alan has served as a President of the Chicago Chapter of the AMS; a NWA Seal Chairman; a Councilor for the NWA; and as a Board Chair for the AMS Seal.
 Alan presently serves as a Councilor for the AMS.
 He often is a panelist and presenter for national conventions.
-Occasionally, Alan writes articles on weather and on weather careers which have been published nationally.
-One of his articles was used in the curriculum at the University of Washington.
+Occasionally, Alan writes articles on weather and weather careers.
+His work and weather photos are used in college textbooks and curricula, as well as in magazines internationally.